Compositions of Digraphs: A Survey: Introduction

 There are several important digraph classes which are subclasses of digraph compositions.
 Interestingly, some of them are also subclasses of totally $\Phi$-decomposable digraphs.
 If $Q=T[H_1, \dots, H_t]$ and none of the digraphs $H_1, \dots, H_t$ has an arc, then $Q$ is an {\em extension} of $T$.
 For any set $\Phi$ of digraphs, $\Phi^{ext}$ denotes the (infinite) set of all extensions of digraphs in $\Phi$, which are called {\em extended $\Phi$-digraphs}.
 For example, if $\Phi$ is the set of all semicomplete digraphs, then $\Phi^{ext}$ denotes the set of all extended semicomplete digraphs.
 Clearly, extended semicomplete digraphs are totally $\Phi_1$-decomposable, where $\Phi_1$ is the set of all semicomplete digraphs and acyclic digraphs.

-A digraph $D$ is {\em quasi-transitive}, if for any triple $x,y,z$ of distinct vertices of $D$, if $xy$ and $yz$ are arcs of $D$ then either $xz$ or $zx$ or both are arcs of $D.$ The following theorem by Bang-Jensen and Huang gives a complete characterization of quasi-transitive digraphs which shows that quasi-transitive digraphs are totally $\Phi_1$-decomposable.
+The following theorem by Bang-Jensen and Huang gives a complete characterization of quasi-transitive digraphs which shows that quasi-transitive digraphs are totally $\Phi_1$-decomposable.
 The decomposition below is called the {\em canonical decomposition} of a quasi-transitive digraph.

 \begin{thm} \cite{Bang-Jensen-Huang1} Let $D$ be a quasi-transitive digraph.
 Then the following assertions hold: \begin{description} \item[(a)] If $D$ is not strong, then there exists a transitive oriented graph $T$ with vertices $\{u_i\mid i\in [t]\}$ and strong quasi-transitive digraphs $H_1, H_2, \dots, H_t$ such that $D = T[H_1, H_2, \dots, H_t]$, where $H_i$ is substituted for $u_i$, $i\in [t]$. \item[(b)] If $D$ is strong, then there exists a strong semicomplete digraph $S$ with vertices $\{v_j\mid j\in [s]\}$ and quasi-transitive digraphs $Q_1, Q_2, \dots, Q_s$ such that $Q_j$ is either a vertex or is non-strong and $D = S[Q_1, Q_2, \dots, Q_s]$, where $Q_j$ is substituted for $v_j$, $j\in [s]$. \end{description} \end{thm}